carpentries-incubator/lesson-R-packaging/_episodes/03-getting_started.md

 where:

-- The folder `R` contains all the `R` code (more on [episode 4](../04-functions)).
+- The folder `R` contains all the `R` code (more on this in [episode 4](../04-functions)).
-- The `README.md` file contains human-readable information about the package (more on [episode 4](../04-functions)).
+- The `README.md` file contains human-readable information about the package (more on this in [episode 4](../04-functions)).
 - The `LICENSE` contains information about who and how can use this package (more below).
 - The `DESCRIPTION` file contains information about the package itself (more information on the [episode 7](../07-dependencies)).
 - The `NAMESPACE` file is automatically generated and tells R which functions can be accessed (more on [episode 6](../06-documentation)).

 ## A minimal package

-The menus in `RStudio` will help us greatly.
+The menus in `RStudio` will help us in creating the most minimal of packages.
-Now we'll open `RStudio` and look at the upper left corner.
+Let's open `RStudio` and look at the upper left corner.
-Let's press `File > New project > New directory`, and we'll see a menu like this:
+We will press `File > New project > New directory`, and see a menu like this:

 ![New project menu](../fig/new-project.png)

-As you can guess, now we'll press `R package`.
+As you can guess, we'll now press `R package`.
-The new menu asks us to fill some information.
+The new menu asks us to fill in some information.
-For the moment, just stay with me and fill it like this:
+For the moment, bear with me and fill in the following:

 ![New project menu](../fig/create-package.png)